What is Metabolic Syndrome?

 You must have at least three metabolic risk factors to be diagnosed with metabolic syndrome.

-- A large waistline indicating abdominal obesity or “having an apple shape.”
+- A large waistline indicating abdominal obesity.
 Excess fat in the stomach area is a greater risk factor for heart disease than excess fat in other parts of the body, such as on the hips.

-- A high triglyceride level (or you’re on medicine to treat high triglycerides).
-Triglycerides are a type of fat found in the blood.
+- A high triglyceride level: triglycerides are a type of fat found in the blood.

-- A low HDL cholesterol level (or you’re on medicine to treat low HDL cholesterol).
-HDL sometimes is called “good” cholesterol.
+- A low HDL cholesterol level: HDL sometimes is called “good” cholesterol.
 This is because it helps remove cholesterol from your arteries.
 A low HDL cholesterol level raises your risk for heart disease.